spring-attic/spring-roo/readme.txt

   cd ~/some-directory
   roo-dev

+It's important that you run roo-dev from a directory that you'd like to eventually contain a Roo-created project.
+Don't try to run roo-dev unless your current working directory is empty or contains a previously-created Roo project.

 If this fails, please review the "OSGi Wrapping JARs" section above.

 Notice we used "mvn install" rather than "mvn package".
 This is simply